crunchy-devops/awx-on-kind/README.md

 # awx-on-kind
-Tutorial on AWX on KinD ( Kubernetes on Docker )
+ AWX on KinD ( Kubernetes on Docker ) Tutorial